jooapa/SuperF4/README.md

 4. Run SuperF4:

 `./target/release/superf4.exe`

-By default, SuperF4 will listen for the Right Ctrl + F11 combination.
-If you want to use a different key combination, you can edit the `main.rs` file in the root directory of the repository.
+*make sure, that the `blacklist.json` file is in the same directory as the exe file.*